ydah/rubocop-safe_todo_searcher/README.md

 ## Code of Conduct

-Everyone interacting in the Rubocop::SafeTodoSearcher project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ydah/rubocop-safe_todo_searcher/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the RuboCop::SafeTodoSearcher project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ydah/rubocop-safe_todo_searcher/blob/master/CODE_OF_CONDUCT.md).